VOL. IV - APPENDIX B

 They had at least two children:

 • Rich.
 Hook baptised 20 March 1709 at Ashburnham Parish Church.
+Nothing more is known about Rich.

 • Benjamin Hook baptised 24 December 1710 at Ashburnham Parish Church (see below).